-Senior Architect, Office of University Building Official, Virginia Tech John Bush is a member of the American Institute of Architects and has worked as an architect in Virginia Tech Facilities since January 2001.
+Code Review Architect, Office of University Building Official, Virginia Tech, John Bush is a member of the American Institute of Architects and has worked as an architect in Virginia Tech Facilities since January 2001.
 He has worked professionally as an architect in the University Architect’s Office, the Office of University Planning and currently in the Office of the University Building Official.
-He has been serving on Blacksburg Town Council, as well as numerous other town committees since January 2010.
-A skilled frame and trim carpenter, Bush studied the Great Books, philosophy, history, and Ancient Greek at St. John’s College and holds a master’s of architecture from Virginia Tech.
+He served on Blacksburg Town Council for 14 years between years between 2010 and 2024.
+John recieved his BA after studying the Great Books including philosophy, history, and Ancient Greek at St. John’s College in Santa Fe, NM and holds a M.ARCH from Virginia Tech.
 He and his family have lived in Blacksburg since 1984.
 “Giving back to the Blacksburg community is a driving force for me, and work on issues of livability and quality of life are the driving forces behind my public service.
-Nothing exemplifies this more than the critical necessity of hospice services and the critical need for a local hospice house for our community.”
+Nothing exemplifies this more than the critical necessity of hospice services and the critical necessity of hospice services and the critical need for a local hospice house for our community.”

 Andy Morikawa is no stranger to Sojourn Center as he becomes a member of the board in January, 2024.
 He has helped Sojourn Center professionally as the facilitator of several workshops for our board, for the board and extended friends of Sojourn Center, and for the executive committee over the years.
 More recently, he has attended several board meetings to help us assess how we might effectively move forward during our current “pause” as we observe the Medicare regulations related to hospice and the usage of hospice services in the NRV and determine when is the appropriate time to fundraise and build a hospice facility